Leased car repossession: What to know

 Leasing is convenient for many people.
-But if you have trouble making your payments, your leased car might get repossessed.
-As with repossession of an owned car, car lease repossession is an expensive and financially damaging process.
-But there are actions you can take to prevent it from being repossessed — or at least ease some of the consequences.
+But if you have trouble paying, your leased car might get repossessed.
+As with repossession after a car loan default, car lease repossession is expensive and financially damaging.
+But you can take action to prevent it from being repossessed — or at least ease some of the consequences.

 Ways to prevent a leased car repossession